Japan's inflation hits 2-1/2-year low, raises stimulus chance this month

 The BOJ, under its current forecasts issued in July, expects core consumer inflation to hit 1.0% in the current fiscal year ending in March 2020 and fall short of its 2% target for the following two years.

-But the BOJ estimates appear optimistic compared with private-sector economists.
-Capital Economics now expects underlying inflation to fall towards zero next year.
+But the BOJ estimates appear rosier than private-sector economists.
+Capital Economics expects underlying inflation to fall towards zero next year.

-The nationwide core consumer price index (CPI), which includes oil products but excludes fresh food prices, rose 0.3% in September from a year earlier, matching a median market forecast and slowing from a 0.5% gain in August.
+The nationwide core consumer price index (CPI), which includes oil products but excludes fresh food prices, rose 0.3% in September from a year earlier, government data showed, matching a median market forecast and slowing from a 0.5% gain in August.

 It marked the slowest consumer inflation since April 2017, when the index rose 0.3%, the data showed.
-Prices of some 297 items rose but 168 items fell, while 58 others were unchanged.
+Prices of 297 items rose but 168 items fell, while 58 others were unchanged.

-Underscoring fragile domestic demand, an index stripping away the effects of fresh food and energy costs, which is seen by the BOJ as a key indicator of inflation, was up 0.5% in the year to September, slowing from the previous month's 0.6% gain.
+Underscoring fragile domestic demand, an index stripping away the effects of fresh food and energy costs, which is seen by the BOJ as a key gauge of inflation, was up 0.5% in the year to September, slowing from the previous month's 0.6% gain.

 READY TO ACT

-With inflation stubbornly low, the central bank has signalled its readiness to expand stimulus by issuing a strong warning about overseas risks that threaten the economy and inflation momentum.
+With inflation stubbornly low, the BOJ has signalled its readiness to expand stimulus by issuing a strong warning about overseas risks that threaten the economy and inflation momentum.

+"The BOJ will appropriately guide policy without preconception, while monitoring various risks," Deputy Governor Masayoshi Amamiya told an annual meeting of credit associations.

+The central bank must "patiently continue" its powerful monetary stimulus to maintain price momentum, he said, adding that inflation will likely accelerate gradually to its 2% goal.

 Two-thirds of economists polled by Reuters expect the central bank to loosen monetary policy this month.
 Some 28 of 37 economists said the BOJ had already started laying the groundwork for deepening negative rates.

-Governor Haruhiko Kuroda had said the move was among options the central bank would consider if it was to ease policy, despite concerns such a move could further hurt profits at financial institutions grappling with already thin margins.
+Governor Haruhiko Kuroda had said the move was among options the central bank would consider if it was to ease again, despite concerns such a move could further hurt profits at financial institutions struggling with already thin margins.

+Slowing global demand and the fallout from the U.S.-China trade war have taken a toll on exports and business morale, clouding the outlook for Japan's economy and leaving the BOJ in a bind.

 Policymakers also worry that the export-reliant economy may lose support from domestic demand if the sales tax hike to 10% deals a blow to consumer sentiment and household spending.

-Slowing global demand and the fallout from the bruising U.S.-China trade war have taken a toll on exports and the business mood, clouding the outlook for Japan's economy and leaving the BOJ in a bind.

-Years of heavy money printing have failed to prop up prices and change public perceptions that inflation will be subdued, dashing the hopes of BOJ policymakers that aggressive monetary easing will lift Japan sustainably out of deflation.
+Years of heavy money printing have failed to prop up prices and change the public mindset that inflation will be subdued, dashing the hopes of the central bank that aggressive monetary stimulus will help put a decisive end to deflation.

-With interest rates already at zero and companies hoarding cash instead of spending, many analysts doubt whether additional monetary easing would do much to lift inflation.
+With interest rates already at zero and companies wary about boosting spending, many analysts doubt whether further easing would help accelerate inflation.

 (Editing by Sam Holmes and Jacqueline Wong)